jjvanzon/Circular-Language-Spec/README.md

 *JJ van Zon, 2021*

-Circular aims to become a visual programming language made from shapes and lines.
-It may once become a diagram notation for visualizing computer code.
+Circular is a diagram notation for code visualization.
+It is still in development.
+It aims to become a visual programming language made from shapes and lines.

-You may find the following sections here:
+You can find the following sections here:

 - [Spec](spec/README.md)